Sindahlof/git-tutorial/README.md

 Pull requests, before merging into any main branch a pull request is created and a reviewer is assigned.
 Before making pull requests all code is tested before making a pull request.

 ## Github Workflow
 workflows in git is a formilized ay of working with branches and what stradegies is used when creating branches, a couple of the most popular workflows are git workflow, github workflow, gitlab workflow and one flow.
 In sdu vikings we work with the github work flow, with a little twists.
-The github workflow is a simple workflow were a new branch is created from the master, when all work is done, a pull request is created and the branch is merged with the main branch. the formal workflow of sdu vikings are as follows.
+The github workflow is a simple workflow were a new branch is created from the master, when all work is done, a pull request is created and the branch is merged with the main branch. the formal workflow of sdu vikings driveless subteam are as follows.q

 - created a new branch using the naming conventions mentioned ealier
 - Work on the the feature, bugfix, testing or hotfix depending on the work done on the branch